-Having a Psychological perspective of Residential Childcare can
+Having a Psychological perspective of Residential Childcare develops a

 - The development of consciously competent practice.